A hybrid system enables ships with variable power requirements to run at high propeller efficiency.

 Selected Brunvoll references

 Brunvoll CP-Propulsion system including Integrated Costa Propulsion (ICP), Rim Driven Thruster (RDT), Tunnel Thrusters and Control systems

-Brunvoll Propulsion system with rudder and steering gear, Thrusters and Control System
+Brunvoll CP-Propulsion system with rudder and steering gear, Thrusters and Control System

 Brunvoll CP-Propulsion System, Tunnel Thrusters, Retractable Azimuth Thrusters and Control Systems